Join us at our Virtual Scotland Library!

 This talk introduces the corpus of medieval prose, poetic and prosimetric works centred on the legendry hero Finn mac Cumaill and his warband (fian).
 The earliest texts are written in Old Irish, the common ancestor language of modern Irish, Scottish Gaelic and Manx, and textual transmission and narrative settings alike prioritise Ireland over Scotland in the early history of this literature.
 Yet, for those who do not access the figure via the Gaelic tradition, Finn is often seen as a particularly Scottish literary creation – not least because of the complicated legacies of James Macpherson’s imagining of him as Fingal in the eighteenth century.
 What role Scotland plays in the early Finn Cycle texts will be considered here, along with more general questions about how usefully we can talk about a specifically medieval Scottish Gaelic literature.

-Register now for the session on Tuesday!
+Register now for the session on Tuesday!i

 I